UBC-MDS/Group10-WorldCovid-DashPython/README.md

   - a logarithmic or linear data filter; and
   - a filter for the level of granularity: daily, monthly, or weekly

-The deatiled proposal can be found [here](https://github.com/UBC-MDS/group10-worldcovid-dashpython/blob/main/docs/proposal.md)
+The detailed proposal can be found [here](https://github.com/UBC-MDS/group10-worldcovid-dashpython/blob/main/docs/proposal.md)

 The complete COVID-19 dataset used in our dashboard can be downloaded in [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv) | [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx) | [JSON](https://covid.ourworldindata.org/data/owid-covid-data.json) and this is a collection of the COVID-19 data maintained by [_Our World in Data_](https://ourworldindata.org/coronavirus).